The mission of Noah’s Wish is

 straightforward: to save animals during disasters with our

-rescue and recovery services and to mitigate the impact of
+rescue and reco very services and to mitigate the impact of

 disasters on animals through our educational outreach programs.